-Images of South Pelaw Junction as it was and how it is post 2013.
+Images of South Pelaw Junction as it was and how it is now (post 2013).

 South Pelaw Junction Signal Box

-The signal box was the only building of note at the junction and it survived almost to the end being demolished between October 1982 and April 1983.
+The signal box was the only large railway building of note at the junction and it survived almost to the end being demolished sometime between October 1982 and April 1983.

 From the signal box, the turnouts and signals at the junction were controlled by a large network of point rodding and cranks.
 The following photo shows the base of a point crank boss (lying in the undergrowth in April 2014) that a crank to change the direction of the point rodding would have been fitted to: